lanl/benchmarks/doc/sphinx/09_Microbenchmarks/M6_IOR/IOR.rst

 Full system tests were run with 5000 nodes and 10 tasks per node.
 Single node tests were run with 112 tasks per node.
+This test was compiled with cce/16.0.0 and cray-mpich/8.1.26.

 .. csv-table:: IOR benchmark
    :file: ats3_ior.csv